Home

 Investing in New Zealand is often seen as a streamlined process to secure Residence, however with strict adherence to anti-money laundering rules and some fairly complex criteria in terms of investment types and timeframes, these Visas require significant thought and planning to secure.

-Active Investor Plus Policy
+Investor Visa Policy

 Applicants under this category will be given priority and well documented and prepared applications are likely to be processed within a matter of a few months or less.